chukwuMonday/TeamResearch/README.md

 TeamResearch

-Research Question: "Are there significant regional differences in birth and death rates, and how do these differences correlate with levels of urbanization?"
+Research Question: "Is there a difference in the mean of birth rates between different regions?"

 Key Components of the Question:
 Investigates whether there are variations in birth rates and death rates across different regions.
 This aspect explores geographical disparities, which may reflect economic, cultural, or healthcare accessibility differences.